ghiculescu/ios-bootcamp/make-an-app-session-1.md

 What we're seeing here is a class, one of swift's fundamental types, that inherits from UIViewController.
 (Swift also has Structs, Enums, and Closures.
 We'll see these guys layer.)
 The ViewController has two method stubs.

-Hold down cmd and click on 'UIViewController' in the source code.
+Hold down cmd and click on `UIViewController` in the source code.

 You're now in the UIViewController header file!
 As you can see, there's a lot going on here. `UIViewController` handles _view lifecycle_ callbacks -- when a view controller's view will or did load / appear / disappear (`viewDidLoad()`), handles memory warnings (`didReceiveMemoryWarning()`), and coordinates navigation.
 Notice the `view` property.
 We'll come back that later.